MieterskiAI/ai-complaint-component-identification-system/README.md

 AI is integrated as an analytical component responsible for eliminating incompatible components and generating structured reasoning.
 It does not make final decisions or trigger downstream actions autonomously.

 ## End-to-End Process Flow
+1. A complaint is registered in the Complaints sheet and marked as ready for analysis using a control flag.
+2. The automation is triggered and retrieves related order data based on the provided Order ID.
+3. Delivery details are fetched to confirm the exact product version and delivered product code.
+4. All potentially compatible components are retrieved from the reference dataset.
+5. AI analyzes the complaint description and available data to eliminate incompatible components.
+6. The system generates one or two suggested components along with structured reasoning.
+7. The AI-generated suggestion is written back to the complaint record for human review.
+8. A human operator makes the final decision based on the AI-provided context.

 ## Role of AI vs Human